Do you know what AN EMOM workout is?

 But this training principle is not just limited to strength training – it can also be used for, say, running: You have x seconds to run x metres, and the faster you run, the more time you have to run – so the recovery time will often get shorter rest periods.
 The challenge is to find the right balance between working and resting – you don’t want to make it to easy, but you also don’t want to die.

-It’s a very versatile type of workout, and can be used to all sorts of training: strength, muscle building, technique, power, cardio – you name it!
+It’s a very versatile type of workout, and can be used for all sorts of training: strength, muscle building, technique, power, cardio – you name it!

 It’s all about how you design the workout.